...the greatest green success story of the past decade.

 Decades ago, sulfur dioxide pollution – mostly from coal-fired power plants – was causing acid rain and snow, killing aquatic life and forests.
 A debate ensued: Regulation would direct all plant owners to cut pollution by a set amount, but this method, critics argued, would be costly and ignore the needs of local plant operators.

-The way forward, EDF experts argued, was to harness the power of the marketplace.
-Our cap-and-trade approach, written into the 1990 Clean Air Act, required that overall sulfur emissions be cut in half, but let each company decide how to do it.
-And power plants that cut their pollution more than required could sell those extra allowances.
+We devised a cap-and-trade approach, written into the 1990 Clean Air Act.
+It required cutting overall sulfur emissions in half, but let each company decide how to make the cuts.
+Power plants that lowered their pollution more than required could sell those extra allowances to other plants.
 A new commodities market was born.